-There are plenty of stock market moguls like Warren Buffet as there are real estate moguls like Donald Bren, who built a multi-billion dollar empire across California and Manhattan.
+There are plenty of stock market moguls like Warren Buffet and real estate moguls like Donald Bren, who built a multi-billion dollar empire across California and Manhattan.

 Real estate investing has many benefits, like generating passive income and serving as an inflation hedge.
-At the same time, stock market investing can offer high returns and the ability to easily buy and sell your investments.
+At the same time, stock market investing can offer high returns and the ability to buy and sell your investments easily.

 Investing in Real Estate

 People primarily think of real estate investing as buying rental properties.
-In fact, there are various ways to invest in real estate.
-You can invest in real estate through a real estate crowdfunding company like Groundfloor or through a publicly-traded Real Estate Investment Trust.
+There are various ways to invest in real estate.
+You can invest in real estate through a crowdfunding company like Groundfloor or a publicly-traded Real Estate Investment Trust.

 However, this article focuses on physical real estate, like rental properties.